 Do graphics cards affect streaming?

 To play or watch in higher quality, you will want a decent graphics card.
 But the GPU generally doesn’t affect the streaming, it just means lower quality.

 This will use approximately 8GB RAM minimum and is also the required amount.
 It’s better to opt for a 16GB RAM when using XSplit.

 Can RAM be upgraded?

 Desktop RAM can be upgraded easily from the tower itself – it's a process of removing and adding the new RAM.
-Laptops can't be upgraded as easily and generally are considered un-upgradable.
+Laptops are much harder to upgrade with many being considered un-upgradable.
 When upgrading you can even use two different sticks of RAM together.

 How much RAM do I need for streaming Netflix?